 Roll out 2nd dough to an equal sized circle.
 Place on top of pie, adjust so circles roughly line up, then trim dough with kitchen shears all the way around pie so only a 1-inch over hang remains.
 Fold edges under ½ inch (13mm).
 Crimp dough to seal.

 Place pie in freezer for 5-10 minutes to firm up.
 Before baking cut 4 large slits and 4 small slits (in between the large slits) in a start-burst pattern in the center of the pie to allow steam to escape.
 Lightly brush top of pie and crust with egg whites.
 Place pie on a cookie sheet.

 Bake pie for 35 mins, then sprinkle turbinado sugar on top.
 And continue baking for 20-25mins more until pie is golden brown and juices are bubbling.

-Allow pie to rest for 24 hours at room temperature before serving.
+TIP#10: Make pie the day before serving to allow to rest 24 hours to set.
 This will allow pie to fully set and congeal.
 To serve, place in a 300F oven for 15 minutes to serve warm, top with vanilla ice cream.